neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 | `001000` | 010000010100 __0010__ | `I` |
 | `padding` | `none` | `=` |

-This time only 2 `0`s were used as padding at the end of the string.
+This time `00` was used as padding at the end of the string.

 ---